 CBD can positively affect:

-- Serotonin Receptors, which impact anxiety, depression, and mood
+- Serotonin Receptors, which impact stress, depression, and mood

 - Adenosine Receptors, which regulate the quality and depth of sleep